Regions near Olympic host Tokyo to seek COVID-19 emergency steps - Up News Info

 Article content

-Many Japanese, however, have grown weary of the largely voluntary restrictions and some experts say the government decision to go ahead with the Olympics sent a confusing message about the need to stay home.
+Unlike stricter steps in many countries, Tokyo’s current emergency measures focus mainly on asking restaurants that serve alcohol to close and others to shut down by 8 p.m.

-Tokyo’s neighboring prefectures of Kanagawa, Saitama and Chiba are currently under looser “quasi-emergency” restrictions but are also seeing infections spike.
-Many of their residents travel to the capital.
+Many Japanese have grown weary of the largely voluntary restrictions and some experts say the government decision to go ahead with the Olympics sent a confusing message about the need to stay home, posing a greater risk than direct contagion from Olympic participants.

-The Asahi newspaper said those prefectures were likely to ask for stronger restrictions to contain the virus, with Chiba set to do so as early as Wednesday.
-(Reporting by Linda Sieg, Ami Miyazaki and Mari Saito; Editing by Gerry Doyle)
+(Reporting by Linda Sieg, Ami Miyazaki, Mari Saito and Ritsuko Ando; Editing by Gerry Doyle)

 Advertisement